webdesignsbytom/myecoapp-shop/README.md

 # myecoapp-shop

 A page be built for a group charity project to raise money for renewable energy using the internet as a platfrom.
+To save time and because i dont have a large display project using Bootstrap yet, i will be using a large amount in this project.

 The Frontend can be view at [myecoapp-shop]()